 You don’t have to visit Grand Canyon National Park to experience its spectacular attractions like Hopi Point, Bright Angel Trail and Phantom Ranch.

-Even if you can’t travel to the park right now, you can still see, hear and experience what’s happening in Grand Canyon, thanks to some amazing technology.
+Even if you can’t travel to the park right now, you can still see, hear and experience what’s happening, thanks to some amazing technology like Grand Canyon webcams and Google Earth.
 Here are some of our favorite ways to feel like we are in the park, even when we’re nowhere near it.

 Fly to Grand Canyon

 One of the best ways to experience Grand Canyon National Park when you can’t visit is to fly there via Google Earth.
 You can see what Bright Angel Trail looks like on the South Rim, take in the breathtaking views from Hopi Point and then fly to Cape Royal, a popular picnic spot on the North Rim. earth.google.com+

 You can even fly near Havasu Falls, which is just outside of Grand Canyon National Park, and known for its gorgeous turquoise water.
 To visit Havasupai Falls in person, you face a competitive permit system administered from the Havasupai tribe, so flying there gives you an effortless glimpse into this unique place.

 Go Rafting Virtually down the Colorado River

 If you can’t raft down the Colorado River through the Grand Canyon in person, don’t miss this opportunity to raft it virtually. www.usgs.gov/science-support/osqi/yes/national-parks/colorado-river-raft-tour